Leo Baeck Institute: Leo Baeck Institute New York/Berlin

 Additionally, Leo Baeck Institute New York administers several fellowships for scholars working in the field of German-Jewish history, and produces exhibitions and public programming related to German-Jewish history.

-It also awards the Leo Baeck Medal annually.
-It is the highest recognition the institute bestows upon those who have helped preserve the spirit of German-speaking Jewry in culture, academia, politics, and philanthropy.
+It also awards the Leo Baeck Medal annually which is the highest recognition the institute bestows upon those who have helped preserve the spirit of German-speaking Jewry in culture, academia, politics, and philanthropy.

 Leo Baeck Institute Jerusalem

 As the second generation took over, the LBI Jerusalem transformed from a memorial community to a research centre.
 Almost all members of the LBI Jerusalem’s second generation were professional historians.
-Most had left Germany as children or adolescents, and had either little of no share at all in the founders' memories.
+Most had left Germany as children or adolescents, and had either little or no share at all in the founders' memories.
 For this reason the “memorial function” of the historiography lost significance.
 In its place came more strictly scholarly aspirations.

 Through publications, scholarly seminars, academic and cultural events, and an archive, the Leo Baeck Institute Jerusalem has been the leading venue for German-Jewish historiography and documentation in Israel.
 Its archives consist of a microfilm collection of Jewish newspapers from the 19th and 20th centuries, as well as a collection of family papers, genealogical materials, and community histories.

 Leo Baeck Institute London

 The Leo Baeck Institute London, founded in 1955, researches the history and culture of German-speaking Jewry from the 17th century to the present day.
 It aims to facilitate academic exchange, and to use the German and Central European Jewish experience from the 17th to the 21st centuries to help understand contemporary socio-political debates concerning immigration, minorities, integration, and civil rights, in particular in the UK.
-Its teaching and research capacity expanded significantly with the institute’s move from its historic home in central London to Queen Mary University of London, in 2011.
-Since then the LBI London has established European Jewish History as a teaching and research field at the School of History at Queen Mary.
+Between 2011 and 2024, the LBI London was based at Queen Mary University of London.
+In 2024, the institute moved to a central London location, where it is now affiliated with Birkbeck, University of London.
 The LBI London remains an independent institute.